wachaon/wes/docs/README.en.md

 ## *@wachaon/edge*

 *Internet Explorer* will end support on June 15, 2022.
 Along with that, it is expected that application operation with `require('InternetExplorer.Application')` will also become impossible.
-An alternative would be to work with *Microsoft Edge based on Chromium* via the *web driver* . `@wachaon/edge` simplifies *Edge* autopilot.
+An alternative would be to operate *Microsoft Edge based on Chromium* via the *web driver(msedgedriver.exe)* . `@wachaon/edge` simplifies *Edge* autopilot.

 ### Install *@wachaon/edge*